Khelechy/pearbook/pearbook_core/README.md

 - **RESTful HTTP API**: Proper GET/POST endpoints with JSON request/response formats and cryptographic security

 ### Syncing Mechanism
+- **Cache-First**: All operations prioritize local cache for performance, falling back to DHT when needed
-- **Joining**: Fetches group data when a user joins.
+- **Joining**: Fetches group data when a user joins with automatic local caching
-- **Periodic**: Syncs all groups every 5 seconds in the background using concurrent worker pools for efficiency.
+- **Periodic**: Syncs all groups every 5 seconds in the background using concurrent worker pools for efficiency
+- **Global Discovery**: Decentralized group registry enables cross-node group discovery and synchronization
-- **On-Demand**: Syncs before balance queries for up-to-date data.
+- **On-Demand**: Syncs before balance queries for up-to-date data with cache updates
-- **Merging**: Uses CRDT Merge functions to resolve conflicts and achieve eventual consistency.
+- **Merging**: Uses CRDT Merge functions to resolve conflicts and achieve eventual consistency
-- **Unique Tags**: Generates UUIDs for each CRDT operation to ensure proper conflict resolution.
+- **Unique Tags**: Generates UUIDs for each CRDT operation to ensure proper conflict resolution

 ### Design Principles
 - **Decentralized**: No central server; data replicated via DHT.